dzylikecode/VSCodeExt-docsify-Preview/README.md

-# docsify Preview
+# Docsify Preview

 - market: https://marketplace.visualstudio.com/items?itemName=dzylikecode.docsify-preview
 - online docs: https://dzylikecode.github.io/VSCodeExt-docsify-Preview/#/

-[docsify](https://docsify.js.org/#/) is a magical documentation site generator.
-What the plugin does is to help you see the preview of your markdown file when writing it so that you can get a better feedback.
+[Docsify](https://docsify.js.org/#/) is a magical documentation site generator.
+What the plugin does is help you see the preview of your markdown file when writing it so that you can get better feedback.
 What you see is what you get.

 ## Features

-- preview docsify in the side bar
+- preview Docsify in the sidebar

   ![](assets/feature/preview.gif)